taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

 ### Creating a Service Principal

-We are going to want this function to run under its own service prinicipal.
-So the first thing we need to do is register a new application and service prinicipal with the appropriate permissions.
-To do this, we will two things, [openssl](http://gnuwin32.sourceforge.net/packages/openssl.htm) and the [Azure cli tools.](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
+I needed this function to run under its own service principal.
+So the first thing i had to do was register a new application and service principal with the appropriate permissions.
+To do this, i needed two things, [openssl](http://gnuwin32.sourceforge.net/packages/openssl.htm)and the [Azure cli tools.](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-First up, we need to generate a good `secret`, openssl is a useful tool to use for this.
+First we needed to generate a good `secret` to start with, openssl proved to be a useful tool to use for this.

 ```bash
 openssl rand -base64 24
 ```

-We then need to use that create our application in Azure Active Directory.
+Now i can register my application in Azure Active Directory.

 ```bash
 az ad app create --display-name simple-sync